DaniRuizPerez/AutomaticReasoning/ASP/README.md

 - The delay will be specified

 It will have the following harmonic restrictions:
-- notes played by the two voices can't from a dissonance.
+- notes played by the voices can't from a dissonance.
 The following combinations are forbiden: c-d, d-e, e-f, f-g, g-a, a-b, b-c
 - Leader and follower can't perform two consecutive  fifth intervals (when the distance between the lower higher pitch is 5)

 And the following melodic preferences (if posible).
 Degrees for preferences can be varied for generating different solutions: